My muse

 I’m not sure whether it’s the algorithm of Indian dating apps or the fact that some people seem to keep orbiting around you in the digital space and in real life; you’re bound to bump into the same people over and over again.
 And if you’re someone from Delhi, Bombay, or Bangalore, you would agree when I say that it’s a small world because you end up finding mutual friends—which begs one to ask the question, why wouldn’t your friends just introduce you to them in the first place?

-Anyway, here’s the lowdown on all the dating apps I’ve ever been on.
+Anyway, here’s the lowdown on all the dating apps I’ve ever been on like a lubricant gel.
 It’s got the good, the bad, and the downright disappointing.

 Tinder